ukayani/ecs-cluster/README.md

 This template also creates an ECS Service Role which is exported.
 This role can be reused by all services running on the cluster.

-Optionally, the cluster template takes in the name of an EFS stack (`EFSWithMountTarget.template`) to enable each container instance to mount the EFS volume on boot/init
+The cluster template takes in the name of an EFS stack (`EFSWithMountTarget.template`) to enable each container instance to mount the EFS volume on boot/init

 ## EFSWithMountTarget.template